yadav-shristi/Content-Moderation-System/README.md

 Content Moderation System

 Overview:
 The project is a machine learning-based web application that detects toxic, abusive, or harmful text content.
 It uses Natural Language Processing (NLP) techniques and a multi-label classification model to analyze user input in real time.
 This system is designed to simulate how modern social media platforms moderate user-generated content.

 Objectives:
-Detect harmful and toxic content automatically Classify text into multiple categories
+Detect harmful and toxic content automatically.
+Classify text into multiple categories.

 Features:
 User Login